 Gonadotropin-Releasing Hormone (GnRH) is released in a pulsatile fashion from neurons in the hypothalamus.
 These neurons form an interconnected network with other neural circuits of the brain, allowing for integration of various signals, including light-dark cycles, body fat levels and stress.

 GnRH acts on GnRH receptors found on gonadotroph cells of the anterior pituitary, stimulating the production of two hormones:

 LH and FSH are released in an episodic fashion, reflecting the pulsatile release of GnRH.

 LH and FSH then act on the gonads (testes/ovaries), with differential effects.

 Clinical Relevance – Prostate Cancer

 When GnRH binds to gonadotrophs in the pituitary, the GnRH receptor becomes internalised and degraded by lysosomes.
 As a result, prolonged and continuous exposure of gonadotrophs to GnRH causes a diminished response and suppresses the release of LH and FSH.

-This is useful in treatment of prostate cancer because testosterone production can cause the cancer to grow, so by removing this signal the tumour will shrink.
+This is useful in the treatment of prostate cancer because testosterone production can cause the cancer to grow, so by removing this signal the tumour will shrink.